fabioscagliola/Cracking-The-Coding-Interview/README.md

 Given two strings, write a method to decide it one is a permutation of the other.

 ### 1.3 URLify

 Write a method to replace all spaces in a string with '%20'.
 You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.

-(Note: If implementing in Java, please use a character array so that you can perform this operation in place.)
+### 1.4 Palindrome Permutation

+Given a string, write a function to check if it is a permutation of a palindrome.
+A palindrome is a word or phrase that is the same forwards and backwards.
+A permutation is a rearrangement of letters.
+The palindrome does not need to be limited to just dictionary words.
+You can ignore casing and non-letter characters.